a0sanab/Basic-Attack-Simulation-and-Detection/README.md

     - `wireshark`: for analyzing captured traffic (GUI tool)
     - `zeek`: for real-time analysis and logging of suspicious behavior

-##
+---

 ### ⚔️ Attack Scenarios

 ### 🕵️‍♀️ 1.
 Port Scanning using Nmap

+### 🔍 Port Scanning
+One of the most fundamental reconnaissance techniques is port scanning.
+We use `nmap` to detect which ports are open on the target VM.

 #### What is port scanning?:
-- It's a method used to discover open ports and services on a target system or network.
+It's a method used to discover open ports and services on a target system or network.
 It involves sending packets to various ports to determine which ones are open and listening, providing attackers with information to exploit vulnerabilities.

+#### 🤝 The TCP Handshake
+To understand how TCP Connect and SYN scans work, it’s important to know how a typical TCP connection is established.
+It´s purpose is to establish a reliable connection between a client and a server to ensure that both sides are ready to communicate before any data is transmitted.
+This process is also known as the 3-way handshake:

+1.  **SYN (Synchronize)  →** The client sends a SYN packet to the server to request a connection.

+2.  **SYN-ACK (Synchronize-Acknowledge)  →** If the port is open, the server responds with a SYN-ACK.
+The ACK flag acknowledges the client's initial SYN, and the SYN flag initiates the server's connection request back to the client.

+3.  **ACK (Acknowledge) →** The client sends back an ACK, acknowledging the server's SYN-ACK to complete the handshake.
+Both client and server are now aware of the connection and ready to transmit data.

+- 💡 If any of these steps fail, the connection does not fully establish.
+This behavior is what scanners like nmap exploit to detect open, closed, or filtered ports.

-#### What is nmap?:
+#### What is Nmap?:
-- Nmap, short for Network Mapper, is a powerful open-source network scanning tool used primarily for: host discovery, port scanning, OS and service detection.
+`nmap`, short for Network Mapper, is a powerful open-source network discovery and scanning tool used primarily for: host discovery, port scanning, OS and service detection.

-  - **Port Scanning:** Nmap uses raw IP packets (a packet of data that includes the IP header and the actual data being sent, but isn't encapsulated by any transport-layer protocol like TCP or UDP) to scan for open ports, which can be used to understand which services are available and potentially vulnerable.
+### 🔍 TCP Port Scanning Techniques

+#### 👣 TCP Connect Scan (-sT option)

+* Performs a full 3-way handshake (SYN → SYN-ACK → ACK).
+* Uses the operating system’s network stack (the part of the OS that's in charge of network communication).
+This means that the OS handles:
+  * Sending the SYN packet
+  * Receiving the SYN-ACK
+  * Sending the ACK to complete the handshake
+  * Keeping the connection open or closing it cleanly

+  **Why this matters?:**
+  Using the OS's network stack is considered normal TCP behavior.
+It's easier but more detectable (leaves logs).

+* If the port is open, the connection is fully established, and then closed.

+✅ **Pros:**

+* Does not require root privileges.

+❌ **Cons:**

+* Loud and easily logged.